Active Receivership Cases Closed Cases What is an SEC Receiver? Contact Us

 On August 23, 2007, the United States Securities and Exchange Commission ("SEC") filed a Complaint against Secure Investment Services, Inc., American Financial Services, Inc., Lyndon Group, Inc., Donald F. Neuhaus, and Kimberly A. Snowden alleging violation of the federal securities laws.
 On that same day, SEC filed its Application for Temporary Restraining Order and Order to Show Cause and Memorandum of Points and Authorities in Support.

-That same day, the Court entered the Order Appointing Temporary Receiver and Temporary Restraining Order and Order to Show Cause.
+The Court then entered the Order Appointing Temporary Receiver and Temporary Restraining Order and Order to Show Cause.
 As a result of those Orders, all of the Defendants' assets were frozen.
 In addition, Michael J. Quilling was appointed Receiver for Secure Investment Services, Inc. ("SIS"), American Financial Services, Inc. ("AFS"), and Lyndon Group, Inc ("LGI").
 That temporary appointment was converted into a permanent Order Appointing Receiver on October 31, 2007.

 On November 9, 2007, Donald Neuhaus filed his Answer denying liability for his actions and requesting a jury trial.
-On December 5, 2007, the Receiver filed a Statement of Fact of Death notifying the Court that Donald Neuhaus had died during these proceedings.
+Neuhaus died soon after that and the Receiver filed a Statement of Death notifying the Court.

 On Novmber 11, 2007, Kimberly Snowden filed her Answer denying liability for her actions and requesting a jury trial.